 If you like your mall shopping with a healthy dose of kitsch then don't miss The Grand Canal Shoppes at the Venetian.
-This indoor shopping area is built as an authentic reproduction of Venice's Grand Canal (and yes, there are gondolas) with a replica of Piazza San Marco as the extravagant centre piece.
+This indoor shopping area is built as an authentic reproduction of Venice's Grand Canal complete with gondolas and a replica of Piazza San Marco as the extravagant centre piece.

 The Strip is known for designer boutiques and haute couture, and all the big names are represented here.
-Away from The Strip and the opulent malls you can find more individual stores selling Las Vegas collectibles (old gambling chips are highly prized), esoteric books and kooky clothing.
-Two markets are really worth a look: Broadacres Swap Meet offers a huge variety of retailers and the Fantastic Indoor Swapmeet is equally well-equipped.
+Away from The Strip and the opulent malls you can find more individual stores selling Las Vegas collectibles such as old gambling chips, esoteric books, and kooky clothing.
+Two markets that are really worth visiting are Broadacres Swap Meet and the Fantastic Indoor Swapmeet.

 Sales tax is built into the price of goods.
 Because states set their own sales tax the US government has no system for refunding you as a non-US visitor.